axelbudde/starter-research-group/content/publication/duerr-parameters-2020/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-03-03T19:39:10.364662Z'
+publishDate: '2021-03-03T20:40:21.133542Z'
 publication_types:
 - '2'
-abstract: 'Clinical manifestations of COVID-19 affect many organs, including the heart.
+abstract: Clinical manifestations of COVID-19 affect many organs, including the heart.
   Cardiovascular disease is a dominant comorbidity and prognostic factors predicting risk for critical courses are highly needed.
 Moreover, immunomechanisms underlying COVID-induced myocardial damage are poorly understood.
-OBJECTIVE: To elucidate prognostic markers to identify patients at risk.
-RESULTS: Only patients with pericardial effusion (PE) developed a severe disease course, and those who died could be identified by a high CD8/Treg/monocyte ratio.
+Objective To elucidate prognostic markers to identify patients at risk.
+Results Only patients with pericardial effusion (PE) developed a severe disease course, and those who died could be identified by a high CD8/Treg/monocyte ratio.
 Ten out of 19 COVID-19 patients presented with PE, 7 (78%) of these had elevated APACHE-II mortality risk-score, requiring mechanical